-As more businesses begin to re-open their doors and consider ways to provide a safe environment for their employees in light of the COVID-19 pandemic, employers may find that many of their employees are facing or continuing to face new and unprecedented challenges.
+As more businesses begin to re-open their doors and consider ways to provide a safe environment for their employees in light of the COVID-19 pandemic, employers may find that many of their employees are facing new and unprecedented challenges.
 These challenges frequently come at a cost.
-In order to provide employees with assistance and encourage them to return to work despite these additional costs, employers may want to consider offering tax-free “qualified disaster relief payments” to employees.
+In order to provide employees with assistance, and encourage them to return to work despite these additional costs, employers may want to consider offering tax-free “qualified disaster relief payments” to employees.

 Tax Benefits of Qualified Disaster Relief Payments